marcoschild/marcoschild/README.md

-- 👋 Hi, I’m @marcoschild i work as a part time graphic designer- learning game development as well as enhancing my skills in multiple programming languages!
+- 👋 Hi, I’m @marcoschild i work as a Full stack Developer and game development as well as enhancing my skills in multiple programming languages!
-- 👀 I’m interested in ...
+- 👀 I’m interested in solving new problems daily and i love innovation !
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++ to its absolute core to make sure i dont miss out on anything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Indie Games - if anyone is interested
-- 📫 How to reach me ...
+- 📫 How to reach me Discord : marcoschild - Twitch : Icodemarco

 <!---
 marcoschild/marcoschild is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.